EDISONcommunity/EDSF/README.md

 The added `.gitmodules` file keeps track between Wiki submodule and superrepository EDSF.
 Check for updates in submodule via `git fetch`.
 Use `git merge` to merge upstream branch into remote.

+## Deploy gh-page
+Run `npm run deploy` to deploy the website on the `gh-pages` branch.
+This branch hosts the website for EDSF.